What is acceptance and commitment therapy?

 What is the idea behind acceptance and commitment therapy?

-Acceptance and commitment therapy is based on the idea that it’s natural for people to have difficult thoughts and feelings when they’re facing challenging experiences.
 This therapy encourages people to recognise and accept these thoughts and feelings, rather than ignoring or trying to change them.
-This acceptance can make it easier for people to focus on what matters to them and work towards their values and goals.
+This acceptance can make it easier for people to respond flexibly to difficult thoughts and feelings.
+This also helps people focus on what matters most to them and work towards their goals.

 What does acceptance and commitment therapy involve?

-- understand why they avoid certain situations
+- understand their own behaviour – for example, why they avoid certain situations

 - identify their values – for example, a value might be ‘friendship’